xNul/palworld-host-save-fix/README.md

 1. Copy the save from your old dedicated server to your new dedicated server.
 2. In the `PalServer\Pal\Saved\Config\WindowsorLinuxServer\GameUserSettings.ini` file of the new server, change the `DedicatedServerName` to match your save's folder name.
 For example, if your save's folder name is `2E85FD38BAA792EB1D4C09386F3A3CDA`, the `DedicatedServerName` changes to `DedicatedServerName=2E85FD38BAA792EB1D4C09386F3A3CDA`.
 3. Start the new server and have every player create a new character.
 When a player creates a new character, a new `.sav` file will appear in `PalServer\Pal\Saved\SaveGames\0\<your_save_here>\Players`.
 The name of that new `.sav` file is the player's new GUID.
 Make sure to keep track of all old GUIDs, new GUIDs, and which player they belong to.
-4. Copy the entire new server save at `PalServer\Pal\Saved\SaveGames\0\<your_save_here>` (it must be the save with all the new characters!) into a temporary folder and remember the path for the temporary folder because it's needed to run the script.
+4. Shut the server down and then copy the entire new server save at `PalServer\Pal\Saved\SaveGames\0\<your_save_here>` (it must be the save with all the new characters!) into a temporary folder and remember the path for the temporary folder because it's needed to run the script.
 5. If you have not already done so, install [uesave-rs](https://github.com/trumank/uesave-rs) and get the file path to its install location.
 If the path does not have `uesave.exe` at the end, it's wrong.
 6. **Make a backup of your save!** This is an experimental script and has known bugs so always keep a backup copy of your save.
 7. For each player's corresponding new GUID and old GUID pair, run the script using the command in the [Usage section](#usage).
+8. Copy the save from the temporary folder back to the dedicated server.
+Move the save you had in the dedicated server somewhere else or rename it to something different.
-8. Have each player join the server with their fixed character.
+9. Start the server back up and have each player join the server with their fixed character.
-9. If, after 5 minutes of play, a player's Pals won't attack for them or do work in their base, have them follow the [\[Pal bug\] workaround](#pal-bug) to fix them.
+10. If, after 5 minutes of play, a player's Pals won't attack for them or do work in their base, have them follow the [\[Pal bug\] workaround](#pal-bug) to fix them.

 ## How to migrate a Windows dedicated server save to co-op